ZenRepublic/GodotSolanaSDKDemoPackage/README.md

 **Step 1.** Download the latest version of Solana SDK addon and import it it to your project.
 If you already have addons folder, then only import "SolanaSDK" folder into it <br><br>
 **Step 2.** Inside Godot engine, go to **Project -> Project Settings -> Plugins** and enable "SolanaSDK" plugin.
 It should add the autoload scenes, enabling easy access to **SolanaService** class <br><br>
 **Step 3.** Find "SolanaService.tscn" in **SolanaSDK -> Autoloads** and open it.
 This scene has all the settings you can adjust, like setting custom RPC links and your test wallet.
-To make the SDK work inside editor, you will need to make sure that in **SolanaService -> OverlayLayer -> WalletService** you have checked "Use Generated".
+To make the SDK work inside editor, you will need to make sure that in **SolanaService -> WalletService** you have checked "Use Generated".
 This will generate a new wallet for you to test the game with.
 Optionally, you can use your own keypair by creating a .txt with your wallet's private key in it anywhere in your computer and link the path in the "custom pk path" variable.<br><br>
 **Step 4.** Inside **SolanaSDK -> Demos** there is "LoginScene.tscn".
 Launch it and check different demos we have prepared for you to learn the most crucial features the SDK provides <br><br>